olinox14/xdice/README.md

-**pydice**
+**xdice**

-*pydice* is a lightweight python library for managing dice, scores, and dice-notation patterns.
+*xdice* is a lightweight python library for managing dice, scores, and dice-notation patterns.

 It allows to easily interpret literal expressions as rolls of dice ('1d6', '3d4+3', '12d6+1d4'...etc.), then manipulate the results.